-2.9 Under Internal Capital Adequacy Assessment 13.1, a firm is required to make a written record of its assessments made under those rules.
-A firm's record of its approach to evaluating and managing interest rate risk as it affects the firm's non-trading activities should cover the following issues as appropriate:
+2.11A Under Internal Capital Adequacy Assessment 13.1, a firm is required to make a written record of its assessments made under those rules.
+A firm's record of its approach to evaluating and managing interest rate risk as it affects the firm's non-trading book activities should cover the following issues as appropriate:

+(i) the internal definition of the boundary between 'banking book' and 'trading activities';
-- the internal definition of the boundary between 'banking book' and 'trading activities'; - the definition of economic value and its consistency with the method used to value assets and liabilities (eg discounted cash flows); - the size and the form of the different shocks to be used for internal calculations; - the use of a dynamic and/or static approach in the application of interest rate shocks; - the treatment of commonly called 'pipeline transactions' (including any related hedging);

-- the aggregation of multi-currency interest rate exposures; - the inclusion (or not) of non-interest bearing assets and liabilities (including capital and reserves); - the treatment of current and savings accounts (ie the maturity attached to exposures without a contractual maturity); - the treatment of fixed-rate assets or liabilities where customers still have a right to repay or withdraw early; - the extent to which sensitivities to small shocks can be scaled up on a linear basis without material loss of accuracy (ie covering both convexity generally and the non-linearity of pay-offs associated with explicit option products); - the degree of granularity employed (eg offsets within a time bucket); and - whether all future cash flows or only principal balances are included.
+- (ii) the definition of economic value and its consistency with the method used to value assets and liabilities (eg discounted cash flows); - (iii) the size and the form of the different shocks to be used for internal calculations; - (iv) the use of a dynamic and/or static approach in the application of interest rate shocks; - (v) the treatment of commonly called 'pipeline transactions' (including any related hedging); - (vi) the aggregation of multi-currency interest rate exposures; - (vii) the inclusion (or not) of non-interest bearing assets and liabilities (including capital and reserves); - (viii) the treatment of current and savings accounts (ie the maturity attached to exposures without a contractual maturity); - (ix) the treatment of fixed-rate assets or liabilities where customers still have a right to repay or withdraw early; - (x) the extent to which sensitivities to small shocks can be scaled up on a linear basis without material loss of accuracy (ie covering both convexity generally and the non-linearity of pay-offs associated with explicit option products); - (xi) the degree of granularity employed (eg offsets within a time bucket); - (xii) whether all future cash flows or only principal balances are included; - (xiii) the results of the calculation under Internal Capital Adequacy Assessment 9.4A; - (xiv) the use of conditional or unconditional cash flow modelling approaches; - (xv) the internal definition of commercial margins and adequate methodology for internal treatment of commercial margins; - (xvi) the definition of earnings risk and its consistency with the method used for developing financial plans and financial forecasts; - (xvii) the size and tenor of internal limits on IRRBB, and whether these limits are reached at the point of capital calculation; - (xviii) the effectiveness and expected cost of hedging open positions that are intended to take advantage of internal expectations of the future level of interest rates; - (xix) the sensitivity of the internal measures of IRRBB to key modelling assumptions; - (xx) the impact of shock and stress scenarios on positions priced off different interest rate indices (basis risk); - (xxi) the impact on economic value and earnings of mismatched positions in different currencies; - (xxii) the impact of embedded losses;

+- (xxiii) the distribution of capital relative to risks across legal entities that form part of a capital consolidation group, in addition to the adequacy of overall capital on a consolidated basis; - (xxiv) the drivers of the underlying risk; and - (xxv) the circumstances under which the risk might crystallise.

+2.12 [Moved to 2.9C]

-2.10 For building societies, interest rate risk should be managed with reference to PRA Supervisory Statement SS20/15, 'Supervising building societies' treasury and lending activities'9.
+2.12A For building societies, interest rate risk should also be managed with reference to PRA Supervisory Statement SS20/15, 'Supervising building societies' treasury and lending activities'9.
 Only societies not on the administered or matched approach to financial risk management should incur any significant interest rate risk.